-Katoen Natie FZ-M1 Case Study
+Katoen Natie optimises warehouse management with Toughpad FZ-M1

 Success based on user acceptance Katoen Natie is a global player in logistics services.
 It consists of 400 operational units, with 150 terminals and logistics platforms, employing over 10,000 people and is active in all parts of the world.
 Each day, over 400 trucks are loaded and unloaded at one of their largest terminals in the port of Antwerp, covering more than 160,000 m2 of warehouse space and including nearly 1,000 silos for the storage and transshipment of goods.
 To ensure these processes run smoothly, Katoen Natie has further developed its existing Warehouse Management System (WMS) on the Toughpad FZ-M1.